USS Pittsburgh (CA-72)

 USS Pittsburgh (CA-72), originally named USS Albany (CA-72), was a Baltimore-class heavy cruiser of the US Navy and the third ship to bear the name.
-She was laid down on the 3 February 1943 by the Bethlehem Shipbuilding Corporation's Fore River Shipyard at Quincy, Massachusetts, launched on 22 February 1944, sponsored by Mrs. Cornelius D. Scully, wife of the Mayor of Pittsburgh and commissioned in Boston, Massachusetts on 10 October 1944, with Capt.
+She was laid down on 3 February 1943 by the Bethlehem Shipbuilding Corporation's Fore River Shipyard at Quincy, Massachusetts, launched on 22 February 1944, sponsored by Mrs. Cornelius D. Scully, wife of the Mayor of Pittsburgh and commissioned in Boston, Massachusetts on 10 October 1944, with Capt.
 John Edward Gingrich in command.

 Service history

 World War II, 1944–1945

-Pittsburgh worked up along the east coast and in the Caribbean before departing from Boston, Massachusetts on 13 January 1945 for duty in the Pacific theatre of operations.
+Pittsburgh worked up along the East Coast and in the Caribbean before departing from Boston, Massachusetts on 13 January 1945 for duty in the Pacific theatre of operations.
 After calling at Panama and final gunnery exercises around the Hawaiian Islands, she was assigned to Fast Carrier Task Force 58 (TF 58), built around the aircraft carrier USS Lexington, at Ulithi on 13 February.

 Iwo Jima

 The force sailed on 10 February for the assault on Iwo Jima, conducting carrier airstrikes against airfields near Tokyo on 16 and 17 February which restricted the Japanese air response to the initial landings on 19 February.
 Further strikes against Tokyo on 25 February and Ryukyu Islands on 1 March complemented these actions.

-The task force sailed from Ulithi on 14 March to shell airfields and other military installations on Kyūshū on 18 and 19 of March.
+The task force sailed from Ulithi on 14 March to shell airfields and other military installations on Kyūshū on 18 and 19 March.
 The next day, a Japanese aircraft hit the aircraft carrier USS Franklin with two 250 kg bombs, setting the fueled and armed aircraft on her flight deck on fire, and she lost all power.
 Pittsburgh came alongside and rescued 34 men from the water and with the light cruisers Santa Fe, Mobile and Biloxi managed to get a tow line on board the carrier to begin the task of towing the carrier.
 The cruiser continued her effort until midday on 20 March when Franklin was able to cast off the tow and proceed under her own power.
 Capt.
 Gingrich remained on the bridge for 48 hours during this time.